B. P. Mandal

-Babu Bindheshwari Prasad Mandal (25 August 1918 – 13 April 1982) was the chief of the Murho Estate and an Indian politician who chaired the Mandal Commission.
+Bindheshwari Prasad Mandal (25 August 1918 – 13 April 1982) was a scion of the erstwhile Murho Estate and an Indian politician who chaired the Mandal Commission.
 Mandal came from a rich Yadav landlord family from Madhepura in Northern Bihar.
 He served as the seventh Chief Minister of Bihar in 1968, but he resigned after 30 days.
 As a parliamentarian, he served as the chairman of the Second Backward Classes Commission, popularly known as the Mandal Commission.
 The commission's report mobilized a segment of the Indian population known as "Other Backward Classes" (OBCs) and initiated a fierce debate on policies related to underrepresented and underprivileged groups in Indian politics.

-Biography
+Early life

-B. P. Mandal was born into the Hindu Yadav community in Bihar.
+Bindhyeshwari Prasad Mandal, more commonly known as B.P.
+Mandal, was born on 25 August 1918 in Varanasi, Uttar Pradesh.
+His mother was Sitawati Mandal and his father was Rai Bahadur Rash Bihari Lal Mandal, a zamindar (landlord) of the Murho estate, situated in the Madhepura sub-division of Bhagalpur district in Bihar.